valinsky/hugo_blog/content/articles/quake-3-fast-inverse-square-root.md

   - tutorial
 ---

-This is one of those magical unicorn algorithms.
+This is one of those crazy algorithms.

-I was always intrigued by this small piece of code, because it's such a unique and elegant solution to a common problem, and it's part of a game I played a lot as a kid.
-I did not understand it then, but I do now.

 This algorithm estimates the inverse square root, \\( 1 / \sqrt{number} \\), of a positive 32 bit floating point number.